bitwarden/help/_articles/miscellaneous/cli.md

 ### Edit

 The `edit` command allows you to edit an item in your vault.
 It works similarly to the `create` command with the added requirement of an object id.
 The `edit` command will perform a *replace* operation on the object.
+Upon success, the updated object will be returned.

 ```
 bw edit (item|folder) <id> [encodedJson]